 Emergency Motions dealing only with issues arising between 5 March - 20 May can be submitted by completing the Emergency Motion Form below.

 Train travel should be booked using the ARC Trainline code and should be off-peak return rail fares.You can book your travel tickets up to three months in advance to take advantage of the cheap fares.
 If travel is not booked at least a month in advance, you may be expected to fund half the cost unless there are exceptional circumstances or cheap fares are available.

 See the ARC Trainline Guide for full details.

 Unless you are travelling from the Channel Islands or Northern Ireland, flights may only be booked if they cost less than the off-peak return train fare and you must obtain permission from the Chief Executive's Office before booking, or travel claim expenses will not be paid.

-A briefing paper providing more comprehensive details to members who are new to ARC will appear here soon.
+Read our briefing paper providing more comprehensive details to members who are new to ARC.

 Other questions or queries can be directed to: firstname.lastname@example.org